nmlgc/ReC98/Research/Borland C++ decompilation.md

   }
   ```

+  This also applies to divisors stored in `BX`.

 ### `-3` (80386 Instructions) + `-Z` (Suppress register reloads)

 Bundles two consecutive 16-bit function parameters into a single 32-bit one,